FarronF/limerick-council-meetings/meetings/2016/01/18-Monthly Meeting of Metropolitan District of Limerick/Minutes of Meeting - Metropolitan District of Limerick - 21st December 2015.md

 recent extreme weather but expressed concern at the flooding that had occurred in Corbally.
 It

-was proposed by Councillor Quinlivan and seconded by Cmhlr. Ó Ceallaigh that this District calls--- 6
+was proposed by Councillor Quinlivan and seconded by Cmhlr. Ó Ceallaigh that this District calls
+---
+6

 on Waterways Ireland to attend a Metropolitan Meeting to discuss the recent flooding of